 - To promote excellence in architecture education, training and practice.
 We celebrate our membership in several ways.
 Members of the AIAS have the opportunity to have their work published in Crit, Journal of the AIAS, the only international journal devoted to the work and critical thoughts of architecture students.

 - To foster an appreciation of architecture and related disciplines.
 We host an annual convention, FORUM, which provides students with the opportunity to learn about the issues facing architectural education and the profession, to meet students and professionals with common interests, and to interact with some of today’s leading architects and designers.
 There are also several Quad conferences which focus on chapters in the Northeast.
 Members have the opportunity to meet and learn from students from other schools in the area.

 - To enrich communities in a spirit of collaboration.
-Through the Freedom by Design™ programs and local Habitat for Humanity branches, we are organizing our members to be good citizens in their communities.
-We also help through in school events such as panel discussions, group trips and meetings with the AIA-NJ.
+Through the Freedom by Design™ programs and local Habitat for Humanity branches, we are supporting and encouraging our members to be good citizens in their communities.
+We also help through in-school events such as panel discussions, group trips and meetings with the AIA-NJ.